 Creator God, you called humans to work with you to tend the earth.
 We thank you for everyone who cares for animals with kindness and integrity.
 We pray for your wisdom and perseverance for all who tend animals in any way.

 Rising seas that destroy houses and displace groups of people.
 Forest fires that increase in intensity and spread further each year.
-Hurricanes that grow more intense each year because of warming oceans.
+Hurricanes that grow more destructive each year because of warming oceans.
 The continual release of carbon and methane into the environment, intensifying the greenhouse effect.

 Breath of life, thank you for the air we breathe.
 We can’t see it, and we can’t live without it.
 We also can’t see the increasing percentages of carbon and methane, and we grieve the effect of something we can’t see.
 We pray for all who make public policy and other decisions that affect the warming of the earth.